lubianat/wikidata_bib/toread.md

 http://bioportal.bioontology.org/annotatorplus

 ## Other
+Wikidata through the eyes of DBpedia

+Lecue, F. On the role of knowlege graphs in explainable AI.
+Semantic Web 11, 1 (2020), 41–51.

 Extraction of relations between genes and diseases from text and large-scale data analysis: implications for translational research.